 African Safari Expert, Anza Snyman, wasn’t quite sure what to expect from Zambia.
-Her previous safaris in Botswana and the Kruger National Park had set the bar high – how would Zambia compare?
-After all, it is a country that has only recently returned to the international safari scene and many people would struggle to find it on a map, let alone name its national parks and reserves.
+Her previous safaris in Botswana and the Kruger National Park had set the bar high.
+How would Zambia compare?
+After all, many travellers would struggle to find it on a map – let alone name its national parks and reserves.

 The clear skies of early winter saw Anza flying into Lusaka, the country’s capital city, to discover Zambia for herself.
 ‘There’s no need to stay in the city,’ she explains, ‘but you will use it as a travel hub – fly in, connect with another plane and fly out.’
 And it was at Kenneth Kaunda International Airport that Anza noticed for the first time one of the things that most impressed her about the country: the sheer friendliness of Zambians.